Sasha Obama's Prom Photos Were Posted On Twitter & The Internet Can't Handle It

 Whenever you see an Obama name trending, you’re never quite sure what you’re going to get.
 Fortunately, in this case it was a sweet surprise courtesy of Sasha Obama’s senior prom.

 The former first daughter, and the youngest of former President Barack Obama and First Lady Michelle Obama, looked absolutely regal in a classic black dress.
-The teen wore her hair sleek and straight and accessorized the look with simple jewelry — silver hoop earrings and a necklace.
+The teen wore her hair sleek and straight and accessorised the look with simple jewellery — silver hoop earrings and a necklace.

-It’s a timeless look, and definitely not one she’ll look back on wondering what the heck she was thinking.
+It’s a timeless look, and definitely not one she’ll look back on wondering what she was thinking.
 The rest of us aren’t as lucky.

 Advertisement